 Additional Resources for Using SAP Tools and Methodologies for Success (similar to the ones above)

 Nearly every SAP vendor claims they use the SAP ASAP methodology but few actually follow it.

 Adapted from Harvard Professor Michael Porter’s “Five Competitive Forces” model.
 Professor Porter adds a fifth consideration–, the entry of new competitors.
 This author believes that while the fifth “force” might be a valid consideration for academic purposes that in practicality if an organization were able to master the other four competitive pressures then the barrier to entry for new competitors would be so high as to make that competitive pressure irrelevant.
 That fifth force only becomes a real factor if one or more of the other competitive pressures sufficiently lower the barriers to entry.

 - HCM Business Case

 - SAGES ERP business case

-- erp business case change request
+- erp model for business case evaluation

 - business case outcome based for erp cloud